CaSe-group/seq_grep/README.md

     * `-r1` would be a search term colored in red
     * see also --help
 * can multithread if .fastq was used as an input; .fastq.gz is slow
+* creates an output file `matching_ids.txt` with all IDs where all searched sequence patterns were found.

 Example code:
 ```